Jonas1312/knowledge-base/base/science-tech-maths/programming/languages/python/python.md

 ## Generators, Iterators

 - An iterable is anything you’re able to loop over.
+It’s an object that has an `__iter__` method which returns an iterator.
 - An iterator is the object that does the actual iterating.
+It has a `__next__` method which returns the next value and raises a `StopIteration` exception when there are no more values.
-- iterators are also iterables and their iterator is themselves
+- iterators are also iterables and their iterator is themselves.
 - [Python: range is not an iterator!](https://treyhunner.com/2018/02/python-range-is-not-an-iterator/)
 - 4 ways:
   1. `yield`